 Most times when I do speeches or workshops I ask the audience if they have ever been in cultural conflicts they could have avoided if they had been more cultural intelligent at that time.
 Mostly 90 – 100% answer yes to that question.
-Those of you who know me and Gugin know that me and my colleagues in Gugin have worked on resolving cultural conflicts all over the world for the past 16 years.
+Those of you who know me and Gugin know that I and my colleagues in Gugin have worked on resolving cultural conflicts all over the world for the past 16 years.

 We very rarely get surprised when we analyse the situation in a company or organisation.
 We have seen most scenarios before – even the more extraordinary and bizarre ones.
-And I will say we have managed to develope some powerful tools to help these organisations.
+And I will say we have managed to develop some powerful tools to help these organisations.

 Yet there is one simple “tool” that works better than anything else.

 Mostly when we meet the client for the first time we are invited into a room like this.

 An anonymous meeting room with nice, usually expensive furniture in a very sleek and clean design.

 It is usually organised with a big (enormous sometimes) table in the middle with one seat at the end of the table where you can control all the gadgets, the curtains, the light.
 A great place to be if you want to show off.